Getting Pregnant at 35: Fertility, Timing, and What Research Shows

 When to Seek a Fertility Evaluation

-Standard medical guidelines, including those from the American College of Obstetricians and Gynecologists (ACOG), recommend that women aged 35–40 who haven’t conceived after six months of regular, unprotected intercourse consult a reproductive specialist.
+Standard medical guidelines, including those from ACOG, recommend that women aged 35–40 who haven’t conceived after six months of regular, unprotected intercourse consult a reproductive specialist.
 For women over 40, this recommendation is typically reduced to three months.
 These are guidelines, not rules — if you have known risk factors (irregular cycles, history of pelvic inflammatory disease, endometriosis, fibroids, or prior fertility challenges), seeking evaluation earlier is reasonable.

 What a Fertility Evaluation Involves